ros-controls/roadmap/design_drafts/hardware_access.md

 The following article describe how controllers can exclusively claim hardware resources yet stay as flexible as possible to avoid a strongly typed triple of 'position', 'velocity' and 'effort [c.f.
 [Flexible Joint States Message](https://github.com/ros-controls/roadmap/blob/master/design_drafts/flexible_joint_states_msg.md)].
 We firstly describe how hardware resources are classified and loaded.
-Secondly, we provide a real-time safe way of accessing these resources through controllers.
+Secondly, we provide a real-time safe way of accessing these resources in controllers.

 ## Hardware Resources
-A hardware resource describes a physical component which is being considered through ros2-control.
+A hardware resource describes a physical component which is being considered through ros2_control.
-We hereby distinguish between three classes of hardware resources, namely Actuators, Sensor and System.
+We hereby distinguish between three classes of hardware resources, Actuators, Sensor and System.
 Every individual hardware is loaded at runtime and thus allows a flexible and dynamic composition of the to be controlled setup.
-The hardware is composed uniquely through the URDF.
+The hardware is composed and configured solely through the URDF.

 **Joint**
-A joint is considered a logical component and is being actuated by at least one actuator (it might be generically under- or over-actuated depending on the actual hardware setup).
+A joint is considered a logical component and is being actuated by at least one actuator (generally, it might be under- or over-actuated depending on the actual hardware setup).
-The joint is meant to be abstraction layer between a high-level controller instance and the underlaying hardware.
+The joint is meant to be abstraction layer between a controller instance and the underlaying hardware.
 The abstraction is needed to shim over a potentially complex hardware setup in order to control a joint.
-A single joint might be controlled by multiple motors with a non-trivial transmission interface, yet a controller only really thinks in joint state values, not in transmission ratios.
+A single joint might be controlled by multiple motors with a non-trivial transmission interface, yet a controller only takes care about joint values.

-A joint is configured in conjunction to a hardware resource such as **Actuator**, **Sensor** or **System**.
+A joint is configured in conjunction with a hardware resource such as **Actuator**, **Sensor** or **System**.
-The joint component is configured through command and state interfaces.
+The joint component is used through command and state interfaces which are declared in the URDF.
-The command interfaces describe the value in which this joint can be controlled (e.g. effort or velocity) where as the state interfaces are considered the state feedback interfaces.
+The command interfaces describe the value in which this joint can be controlled (e.g. effort or velocity) where as the state interfaces are considered read-only feedback interfaces.
 An example URDF:
 ```xml
 ...